jiyunoh02/college_analysis/README.md

 > **Does paying more for college lead to higher earnings after graduation?**

-At first glance, the answer seems obvious.
+At first, I thought the answer was obvious.
 But the conclusion changes at every step of data processing.
 This project documents that journey across 5 layers of analysis.

 ---